-PREVIOUS DURSA (9/30/14) DURSA AMENDMENT (2/1/2020) Why Changed Section 4.03 is the Grant of Authority to the CC which is to "provide oversight, facilitation and support to Participants Transacting Message Content with other Participants" Section 4.03 lists specific activities the CC is authorized to do Evaluating requests for and approving new Use Cases; Approving the type, source and use of Network Utilities.
-Deleted Evaluating requests for the introduction of Emergent Specifications into the production environment used by the Participants to Transact Message Content; We are giving the CC the authority to approve new Use Cases for the eHealth Exchange to expand the scope of what the Exchange can be used for.
-We are also allowing the CC to approve new Network Utilities, such as potentially future iterations of the Hub for use in the eHealth Exchange.
+PREVIOUS DURSA (9/30/14) DURSA AMENDMENT (2/1/2020) Why Changed Section 4.03 is the Grant of Authority to the CC which is to "provide Evaluating requests for and approving new Use Cases; We are giving the CC the authority to approve new Use Cases for oversight, facilitation and support to Participants Transacting Message Content with other Participants" Approving the type, source and use of Network Utilities. the eHealth Exchange to expand the scope of what the Exchange can be used for.
+Section 4.03 lists specific activities the CC is authorized to do Deleted Evaluating requests for the introduction of Emergent Specifications into the production environment used by the Participants to Transact Message Content; We are also allowing the CC to approve new Network Utilities, such as potentially future iterations of the Hub for use in the eHealth Exchange.
 Entering into agreements to broaden access to data to enhance connectivity across platforms and networks as provided in accordance with Operating Policies and Procedures which shall include an express opt-out right for every Participant; We are also giving the CC the authority to sign data sharing agreements with other networks.
 Section 4.05 Members of the Coordinating Committee shall carry out their duties in a diligent and responsible manner as more specifically identified in an applicable Operating Policy and Procedure.